Foremarke Hall

 Foremarke Hall is a Georgian-Palladian country house and manor house.
 Completed in 1762, the Hall is located at the manor (hamlet) of Foremark, near the hamlets of Ingleby, Ticknall, Milton, and the village of Repton in South Derbyshire, England.

 It is the current home of the Repton Preparatory School (known as Repton Prep).
 Before becoming the Preparatory School, Foremarke Hall was the ancestral home of the Burdett family of Bramcote.
 It is a Grade I listed building.

-The school and a Great Western Railway "Modified Hall" class steam locomotive, no. 7903, are named after this hall.
+The school and a Great Western Railway "Foremarke Hall" class steam locomotive, no. 7903, are named after this hall.

 The preparatory school

 Repton Prep, housed in Foremarke Hall and its grounds, is a school for boys and girls, day and boarding, from ages 3–13.
 Founded in 1940 to meet the schooling and boarding needs caused by the Second World War, it was originally established in 1940 at "The Cross" in Repton with just eight boys.
 In 1942 it moved to Latham House, which was part of Repton School.
 By the end of the War there were over 100 boys in the prep school, but as the senior school numbers increased the prep school was in danger of being closed or squeezed out.
 Fortunately Foremarke Hall became available.